The front of Waterperry House seen looking to the North West

 The house itself is mediaeval in origin, with Jacobean and Georgian additions.

 A feature of the house itself is the new hall area, designed by members of the School of Economic Science’s architects’ group.
 This includes a large fresco, painted in the traditional fresco way by members of the School’s art group.
 Taking six years to complete, and covering three storeys, it depicts scenes taken from Advaita philosophy.
-The house organises guided tours of the hall.
+The house organises guided fresco tours by appointment on selected days throughout the year.
+For further details and to make an appointment please contact Carolyn Saunders on 01844 339206 or 07973 271610.

 There is also a museum of agricultural tools and a much visited arts and crafts gallery.